WETV (Florida)

-WETV was a television station that operated on channel 13 at Key West, Florida, from 1989 to 1990.
+WETV (channel 13) was a television station in Key West, Florida, United States, which broadcast from 1989 to 1990.
 It was owned by Palmetto Broadcasters Associated for Communities, associated with Palm Beach Atlantic College, and aired programming from the Trinity Broadcasting Network in its short time on air.
 WETV's existence was cut short when an act of Congress ordered the channel's reservation for TV Martí, the new United States government television service for Cuba, and the government paid the owner to surrender the license.

 History

-On February 3, 1986, the Federal Communications Commission granted a 1985 application from Florida Educational Television of Monroe County to construct a new noncommercial educational television station on channel 13 at Key West.
+On February 3, 1986, the Federal Communications Commission (FCC) granted a 1985 application from Florida Educational Television of Monroe County to construct a new non-commercial educational television station on channel 13 at Key West.
 The new construction permit took the callsign WETV; in 1987, the permittee name changed to Palmetto Broadcasters Associated for Communities, and it was consolidated with other educational TV permittees associated with Palm Beach Atlantic College.
-This brought the unbuilt WETV under an ambitious umbrella; in 1989, PBAC would announce its plans for WPPB-TV 63 in Boca Raton, planned as a station targeting senior citizens, and WTCE-TV 21 in Fort Pierce, alongside a station on channel 9 in Islamorada that would be known as "Hispanivision" (and was never built).
+This brought the unbuilt WETV under an ambitious umbrella; in 1989, PBAC would announce its plans for WPPB-TV (channel 63) in Boca Raton, planned as a station targeting senior citizens, and WTCE-TV (channel 21) in Fort Pierce, alongside a station on channel 9 in Islamorada that would be known as "Hispanivision" (and was never built).

 WETV signed on either on July 1, 1989, or in September, broadcasting from its tower on Cudjoe Key.